The Red Coats are Winning the Climate War in Washington, D.C.

 - Opponents of carbon pricing dwell on the impact of higher fossil energy prices.
 But those costs can be mitigated through tax relief and other financial mechanisms.
 The correct frame for the carbon pricing debate is not the cost of fossil fuels; it’s the much higher cost of doing nothing.
 To put it simply, a future filled with flooding, drought, wildfires, coastal inundation, new disease vectors, heat waves, resource wars, national security threats and other climate-induced maladies is much more expensive than a future in which we have mitigated those impacts and adapted to those that already are inevitable.

-If the green lobby were winning the battle on Capitol Hill, they rather than the lobbyists for the old energy economy, would be framing the national discussion over climate and energy policy with the right questions.
+If the green lobby was winning the battle on Capitol Hill, the national discussion over climate and energy policy would be about asking the right question.
 So far, that hasn’t happened."